aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-13-b-autotables-summary.md

 To train neural networks, a large amount of training data is required.
-While it is probably likely that a large amount of non-relational tables can be found in the wild, collecting them and then subsequently labelling them with the correct program to relationalize them is a monumental effort.
+While it is probably likely that a large amount of non-relational tables can be found in the wild, collecting them and then subsequently labeling them with the correct program to relationalize them is a monumental effort.
 Instead, the authors observed that every operation in their DSL contained an inverse.
-By applying sequences of inverse operations against relational tables (which are easy to generate), one can obtain a large corpus of non-relation tables and their labelling programs (the inverse of applying the sequence of inverses).
+By applying sequences of inverse operations against relational tables (which are easy to generate), one can obtain a large corpus of non-relation tables and their labeling programs (the inverse of applying the sequence of inverses).
 Additionally, to improve the robustness of their implementations, they include a few operations during the generation phase that do not have inverses - e.g. dropping rows/columns (while preserving contiguous chunks of data since